TrelisResearch/arc-agi-2025/o3-tools/README.md

 - FAST:
 [x] Include the test grid, it adds information.
 [ ] When providing code, also provide a summary of the rationale behind what is being done. (not in the reasoning).
 [Test this out in a clean test script to go in a tests folder.]
 [x] Check whether the code sandbox on openai is ephemeral or not.
-Seems like it is persistent in our setup (although probably we should more rigourously check if we care about it).
+Yes, with `auto` the same container is used and variables persist.

 - MEDIUM:
 [ ] Try inputting images of the problem as well as just the problem itself.